mpeeples2008/ArchNetSci/_book/08-spatial-interaction.md

 }
 ```

 In case you want to see the data but don't want to wait for the above chunk to run, we have created an Rdata object with the output.
-Let's load those data and plot them as a heatmap/tile plot:
+Let's load those data and plot them as a heat map/tile plot:

 ```r